ChatCatKatzeNeko/PFam_classification/README.md

 Let’s now change our mindset and look at the aligned sequence in a more visual way.
 What if one only interests in the gaps in an aligned sequence?
 To move on in this direction, I converted the aligned sequences into binary sequences of the same length with 1 if there is some amino acid at the position and 0 if there is a gap.
 I then stacked these binary vectors from the same protein family to get a binary matrix.
 Once visualised, one can see clear patterns characterising each family.

-Fig.2 is an example of such binary matrices.
+Below is an example of such binary matrices.

 ![Binarised protein sequences](./binarised.png)